Inverse Dynamics Trajectory Optimization for Contact-Implicit Model Predictive Control: Related Work

 \subsection{Contact-Implicit Model Predictive Control}

-The earliest simulated CI-MPC \cite{tassa2012synthesis} ran in real time for low-dimensional problems, but could not maintain real-time performance for larger systems.
-The first hardware implementation \cite{neunert2018whole} emerged several years later, though this method required extensive parameter tuning.
+The earliest simulated CI-MPC \citep{tassa2012synthesis} ran in real time for low-dimensional problems, but could not maintain real-time performance for larger systems.
+The first hardware implementation \citep{neunert2018whole} emerged several years later, though this method required extensive parameter tuning.

 Recent years have seen numerous exciting advancements in CI-MPC.
-MuJoCo MPC \cite{howell2022predictive} enables real-time CI-MPC for a number of larger systems (quadrupeds, humanoids, etc.) using various algorithms, though these methods have not yet been validated on hardware. \cite{cleac2023fast} achieves quadruped CI-MPC on hardware with a bi-level scheme, performing more expensive computations offline about a reference trajectory and solving smaller problems online with a sparse interior-point solver.
+MuJoCo MPC \citep{howell2022predictive} enables real-time CI-MPC for a number of larger systems (quadrupeds, humanoids, etc.) using various algorithms. \cite{cleac2023fast} achieved quadruped CI-MPC on hardware with a bi-level scheme, performing more expensive computations offline about a reference trajectory and solving smaller problems online with a sparse interior-point solver.

+\cite{kim2023contact} take a shooting approach, using a mixture of compliant and rigid contact models.
+A rigid complementarity-based model is used for forward rollouts, while gradients are computed based on a smooth relaxation that allows force at a distance.
+They demonstrate the performance of this approach in impressive hardware experiments with a quadruped robot.

-A hybrid-systems iLQR method \cite{kong2022hybrid}, with sophisticated mechanisms for handling unexpected contact mode transitions, enables real-time CI-MPC on a quadruped.
-Another hybrid MPC approach based on the Alternating Direction Method of Multipliers (ADMM) \cite{aydinoglu2023consensus} breaks the dependence of the contact-scheduling problem between time steps, allowing parallelization.
-The method in \cite{aydinoglu2023consensus} is tested on hardware.
+\cite{kong2022hybrid} introduce a hybrid-systems iLQR method, with sophisticated mechanisms for handling unexpected contact mode transitions, and demonstrate real-time CI-MPC on a quadruped.
+Another hybrid MPC approach based on the Alternating Direction Method of Multipliers (ADMM) \citep{aydinoglu2023consensus} breaks the dependence of the contact-scheduling problem between time steps, allowing parallelization.
+The ADMM method enables a contact-rich ball-rolling task on hardware.